sebastian-huynh/msSQL-Project/README.md

-# Development and Execution of Queries in Microsoft SQL Server Management Studio
+# Project Creation in Microsoft SQL Server Management Studio
 University project demonstrating the ability to use DML and DDL based sql queries to resolve questions.